-7.40 Several Local Plan policies are expected to have minor negative effects on air quality by potentially increasing car usage and the associated air pollution, including Policy ST2: Rural Bassetlaw, Policy ST5: Worksop Central Area and Policy ST54: Transport Infrastructure and Improvement Schemes, as well as most of the site allocation policies and Policy ST56: Safeguarded land.

-7.41 However, the Local Plan makes good provision for protecting air quality, particularly through Policy ST55: Promoting Sustainable Transport and Active Travel, which ensures that new development supports improvements to the sustainable transport network and thereby improves air quality through reduced private transport emissions.
-In addition, Policy ST8: Site EM008 - High Marnham Green Energy Hub allocates the site for renewable energy generation, with an emphasis on low carbon operations.
-This could help to minimise air pollution by reducing fossil fuel consumption for energy production.
-Strategic objective 12 supports low carbon technology and renewable energy and strategic objective 13 aims to reduce the need to travel by car and supports sustainable transport.

-7.42 In addition, Policy ST1: Bassetlaw Spatial Strategy directs most new housing development to Worksop, Retford and Harworth.
-Focussing development at these existing main centres should increase accessibility to services and facilities, reducing the need to travel, particularly by private car, and encourage walking and cycling, thereby limiting transport-related pollution.
+- 7.40 Several Local Plan policies are expected to have minor negative effects on air quality by potentially increasing car usage and the associated air pollution, including Policy ST2: Rural Bassetlaw, Policy ST5: Worksop Central Area and Policy ST54: Transport Infrastructure, as well as most of the site allocation policies and Policy ST56: Safeguarded land. - 7.41 However, the Local Plan makes good provision for protecting air quality, particularly through Policy ST55: Promoting Sustainable Transport and Active Travel, which ensures that new development supports improvements to the sustainable transport network and thereby improves air quality through reduced private transport emissions.
+Strategic Objective 12 supports low carbon technology and renewable energy and Strategic Objective 13 aims to reduce the need to travel by car and supports sustainable transport. - 7.42 In addition, Policy ST1: Bassetlaw Spatial Strategy directs most new housing development to Worksop, Retford and Harworth.
+Focussing development at these existing main centres should increase accessibility to services and facilities, reducing the need to travel, particularly by private car, and encourage walking and cycling, thereby limiting transportrelated pollution.
 The spatial strategy also allocates a notable proportion of new housing at Bassetlaw Garden Village.
 Policy ST4: Bassetlaw Garden Village and Policy ST6: Cottam Priority Regeneration Area require development to include the provision of some services and facilities, as well as walking, cycling and public transport routes through the development and an onsite public transport facility, although it is acknowledged that development in these locations is unlikely to be entirely self-sufficient.
-As such, the provision of housing in these locations may still present the need to travel to access work or larger facilities and contribute to transport-related pollution.

-7.43 Overall, a cumulative mixed (minor positive and minor negative) effect is likely in relation to air quality.
+As such, the provision of housing in these locations may still present the need to travel to access work or larger facilities and contribute to transportrelated pollution. - 7.43 Overall, a cumulative mixed (minor positive and minor negative) effect is likely in relation to air quality.
 This is expected to be permanent and long-term.